k-xvin/portfolio-11ty/src/content/tech/hark.md

 blurb: A really long hackathon project turned startup.
 date: 2021-08-01
 ---
+(Written on 01/04/2023, but dated earlier to fit the chronological order of projects)

 # This was a long hackathon
 This project was part of the [Theta Q1 2021 Hackathon](https://theta-hackathon-v2.devpost.com/) hosted by the [Theta Network](https://www.thetatoken.org/), and the hackathon lasted about 4 months.
 We won 1st place at this hackathon.